 This case study is a special exercise to measure the volumes of material above and below a datum level on a floor slab, sometimes referred to as dipping, possibly adding a grid to identify individual highs and lows.
 We’re working with a sub-base and there is a tolerance of +/- 10mm from the desired level.
 The contractor is interested in identifying highs and lows outside of this tolerance.

-The data used is provided as part of a training exercise and described in a PDF download sourced elsewhere on this website.
+The data used here is provided as part of a training exercise and can be accessed in the Support Portal HERE.